 Every year the PNE hosts live outdoor concerts by rock bands of yesteryear, as well as the occasional country and rock groups still big in the present day.
 What’s amazing about these performances is that they are all included in the price of regular admission to the PNE, which is a fabulous deal.

-- Sunday, September 2 – The Village People
+- Sunday, September 1 – The Beach Boys

 For the more popular bands especially, paying extra and booking your tickets in advance is recommended (unless you don’t mind standing in line for a long time and the risk of being disappointed if you don’t get in).

-In 2018 the Pacific National Exhibition featured some of the fair’s traditional exhibits including its free SuperDogs shows, Kidz Discovery Farm, Duelling Pianos performances and vendor marketplace.
+In 2019 the Pacific National Exhibition features some of the fair’s traditional exhibits including its free SuperDogs shows, Kidz Discovery Farm, Duelling Pianos performances and the vendor marketplace.

 If you like crowds, rides, stalls selling all kinds of ware, farm animals and fairly high quality entertainment all for a very reasonable admission price, then the PNE is a great place to go.